doubco/wtf/README.md

 # WTF is this?

-`wtf-is-this` is a basic JS validation and helper library
+`@doubco/wtf` is a basic JS validation and helper library

 ## Why?